 Note: The IUB Library holds the physical microfilm for the NYT as well.
 The microfilm copy is especially important given that some articles are not available in the ProQuest resource because of the Supreme Court's Tasini ruling concerning the copyright rights of independent journalists and writers.
 ProQuest entries carry a note referring one to the microfilm copy.

-IUB Affiliates: The first time IUB Affiliates access the Wall Street Journal (WSJ) Online, they will be asked to register for an account.
-IUB Affiliates should use their IU email address to register.
-Every time users access the resource after, they should be logged in automatically.
-Following activation, IUB affiliates can go directly to the Wall Street Journal online at wsj.com or to WSJ apps and log in; you will need to enter the username and password you created when you registered.
+Account Setup: The first time eligible IU Bloomington users access the Wall Street Journal (WSJ) Online they will be asked to register for an account.
+They should use their iu.edu email address to register.
+Following activation, IUB users can go directly to the Wall Street Journal online at https://www.wsj.com or to WSJ apps and log in with the username and password they created during account registration.

-Once activated, you can access all content from a web browser, as well as via smartphone and tablet apps, from any location.
-To retain access via apps and the website, IUB affiliates must validate their account every 90 days by logging in using their IU credentials via https://libraries.indiana.edu/resources/wsj.
+Once your account is activated, you can access all content from a web browser, as well as via smartphone and tablet apps, from any location.
+To retain access via apps and the website, you must validate your account every 90 days by logging in using your IU credentials via https://guides.libraries.indiana.edu/wall-street-journal.